Texas Registered Agent

 What Do Texas Registered Agents Do?

-Your Texas registered agent, at minimum, should do the following:
+According to Texas’ Business Organizations Code Title 1 Sec.
+5.201, a registered agent, at minimum, should do the following:

 - Accept legal documents and official mail on behalf of your business in Texas and get them to you fast.